rafaftahsin/terraform-associate-003/1 Learn about Infrastructure as Code (IaC)/1 Infrastructure as Code introduction video.md

 [![Watch the video](https://www.youtube.com/watch?v=RO7VcUAsf-I/default.jpg)](https://youtu.be/nTQUwghvy5Q)

-# Transcript of the Video
+# Transcript of the Video.
+Just go through it.

 It really starts by looking at: How is infrastructure traditionally managed?